Ioakim-A/fyp-overfitting-mitigation-apr/tools/README.md

 ## Prerequisites

-- Each tool has different environment and library requirements, and where its provided README is incomplete, we provide the necessary instructions below.
+- Each tool has different environment and library requirements.
+Where a provided README is incomplete, the necessary additional setup instructions are detailed below.
-- **It is necessary to set up a separate virtual environment** for each tool.
+- **It is necessary to set up a separate virtual environment** for each tool to avoid dependency conflicts.
-- Tools Invalidator and FIXCHECK require Defects4J to be set-up and added to path (Defects4J also requires Java 11).
-All relevant instructions can be found here: https://github.com/rjust/defects4j
+- The tools Invalidator and FIXCHECK require Defects4J to be installed and added to the system `PATH`.
+Defects4J also requires Java 11.
+Full setup instructions are available at the [Defects4J GitHub repository](https://github.com/rjust/defects4j).

 ## Results Files

-All tools save results to a csv file.
-To generate the figures in the report with these csvs, they need to be moved to the `results` directory under the relevant tool subdirectory.
-Tool subdirectories have their github repository names which may not match with the way they are referenced in the report.
-The mapping between tool name and directory name is provided below for each tool.
-Once csvs are moved to the appropriate directory, they must have the same name e.g. `8h_deduplicated.csv`.
+All tools save their results in CSV format.
+To generate the figures presented in the report using these CSV files, the following steps must be followed:

+- Move the generated CSV files to the `results` directory under the relevant tool subdirectory.
+- Note that the tool subdirectories are named according to their GitHub repository names, which may differ from how the tools are referenced in the report.
+- The mapping between tool names and directory names is provided below for clarity.
+- After moving the CSV files, ensure that they follow a consistent naming convention, for example: `8h_deduplicated.csv`.

+Following these instructions ensures compatibility with the provided figure generation scripts.

 ---